AdguardTeam/KnowledgeBaseDNS/docs/public-dns/overview.md

 #### JSON API for DNS

 AdGuard DNS also provides a JSON API for DNS.
-It is possible to get a DNS response in JSON by typing in:
+It is possible to get a DNS response in JSON by typing:

 ```text
 curl 'https://dns.adguard-dns.com/resolve?name=www.example.com'